 Instructions

-- On medium-low heat, heat a small saucepan add fish sauce, water, and palm sugar.
+- Heat a small saucepan on medium-low heat and add fish sauce, water, and palm sugar.
 Stir together with a whisk.

-- Add the shallot, chili flakes, and whisk together often until the shallot is soft and caramelized for about 2 minutes.
+- Add the shallot and chili flakes, and whisk together often until the shallot is soft and caramelized for about 2 minutes.

-- Add additional fresh chilis if desired for EXTRA spiciness.
+- Stir with a whisk and cooking until the sauce thickens and golden brown.
+Add additional fresh chilis if desired for EXTRA spiciness.
 This is completely optional.

-- Turn off the heat, remove the sauce to a bowl and let cool completely before serving.
+- Turn off the heat, and remove the beautiful golden brown sauce into a small bowl.
+Set it over a cooking wire rack to protect your counter.
+Let cool completely before serving.

 - While the sauce is cooling, prepare your fruit to use for dipping.
 Cut the fruit of choice to the size and shape of a spoon to use as dipping pieces for the sauce.